lucaspsilveira/AspNetCore.Docs.pt-br/aspnetcore/client-side/libman/libman-cli.md

 ### <a name="examples"></a>Exemplos

-Para criar um arquivo *Libman.
-JSON* em um projeto ASP.NET Core:
+Para criar um *libman.jsno* arquivo em um projeto ASP.NET Core:

 * Navegue até a raiz do projeto.
 * Execute o comando a seguir: